NavinShrinivas/AlgorithmicProblems/UE20CS251-Algorithm/Notes/Unit-1/session-6.md

     copy the list, recursive
     reverse a given list, recursive

-//all the above mentioned programs have been coded
-//ok so i saw this new coding style and naming variables in his coding, imma follow that from today
+all the above mentioned programs have been coded ok so i saw this new coding style and naming variables in his coding, imma follow that from today